I’ve jumped between the role of a senior developer and a manager multiple times – including leading and managing a software development team role.

 - Set realistic expectations that could be measured externally.

-You should be good to go until you scale a bit and can allocate resources to a technical consultant or partnering up with a technical co-founder.
+You should be good to go until you start scaling your business a bit and can allocate resources to a technical consultant or partnering up with a technical co-founder.